Make a change

 - An ability to draw on your experience as a clinical expert in your area

 - General IT skills and an ability to type notes accurately during the consultation (30 words per minute).

 Every case is different, and no two days are the same, so to thrive in this role as a disability assessor will need to:

-- Have a minimum of two years' experience as a physiotherapist, occupational therapist, paramedic or nurse
+- Have a minimum of 12 months' experience as a physiotherapist, occupational therapist, paramedic or nurse

 - Be HCPC / NMC registered